guoqiang-x-zhang/AidaOptimizer/NLP_Transformer/README.md

 # Code Reference

 **The NLP_Transformer is from https://github.com/jadore801120/attention-is-all-you-need-pytorch by Yu-Hsiang Huang.
-On the train.py is modified to be able to test two optimizers: AdaBelief and Aida.**
+The train.py is modified to be able to evaluate two additional optimizers: AdaBelief and Aida

-# Usage
+## Data Preparation

-## WMT'16 Multimodal Translation: de-en
+WMT'16 Multimodal Translation: de-en

 An example of training for the WMT'16 Multimodal Translation task (http://www.statmt.org/wmt16/multimodal-task.html).